-- 7.2.1 The test vehicle shall be propelled so that, when the vehicle-to-pole contact occurs, the direction of vehicle motion forms an angle of $75^{\circ} \pm 3^{\circ}$ with the vehicle longitudinal centreline. - 7.2.2 The impact angle shall be measured between the vehicle longitudinal centreline and a vertical plane parallel to the vehicle impact velocity vector. - 7.2.3 The impact reference line shall be aligned with the centreline of the rigid pole surface, as viewed in the direction of vehicle motion, so that, when the vehicle-to-pole contact occurs, the centreline of the pole surface contacts the vehicle area bounded by two vertical planes parallel to and 25 mm forward and aft of the impact reference line. - 7.2.4 With the vehicle offered up against the pole, tape a small rivet as close as possible to the point of first contact. - 7.2.5 This pin should align with the vertical impact reference line previously marked on the car.
+- 7.2.1 The test vehicle shall be propelled so that, when the vehicle-to-pole contact occurs, the direction of vehicle motion forms an angle of $75^{\circ} \pm 3^{\circ}$ with the vehicle longitudinal centreline. - 7.2.2 The impact angle shall be measured between the vehicle longitudinal centreline and a vertical plane parallel to the vehicle impact velocity vector. - 7.2.3 The impact reference line shall be aligned with the centreline of the rigid pole surface, as viewed in the direction of vehicle motion, so that, when the vehicle-to-pole contact occurs, the centreline of the pole surface contacts the vehicle area bounded by two vertical planes parallel to and 25 mm forward and aft of the impact reference line. - 7.2.4 With the vehicle offered up against the pole, tape a small rivet on the centreline of the pole such that it is aligned with the vertical impact reference line marked in 7.2.3. - 7.2.5 It should be noted that the point of first contact between the pole and vehicle does not align with the impact reference line marked on the vehicle, see Figure 2.